 Cunningham was a highly-decorated American dancer and choreographer, known for his boundary-pushing performances and collaborations with high-profile artists.

-Stella's work references many of the key developments or movements in post-war American painting; geometric abstraction, color field painting and Minimalism.
+Stella's work references many key developments or movements in post-war American painting; geometric abstraction, color field painting, and Minimalism.

 This work can be found in many important museums' permanent collections including the MoMA amongst others.